Xinck7/Grocery-Helper/notes.md

 - generate route for aisles

 # Frontend Design ideas
+- IMPORTANT User feedback on how to improve!
 - navbar with the pages (purple/black dark theme?)
 - Mobile have the menu hidden in hamburger stack
 - desktop have it displayed normally as a banner design